Mon - Sun: 24 hours.

 Time Limits For Claiming Brain Injury Compensation

-As with any type of personal injury or medical negligence claim, there is a 3-year time limit.
-This will either commence from the date of the accident that caused your brain injury or from when it was diagnosed.
+In most personal injury and medical negligence claims, there is a 3-year time limit to start court proceedings.
+This time limit usually begins either from the date of the accident that caused the brain injury or sometimes from your “date of knowledge”, for example, if your symptoms were not immediately linked to the incident.

-When a child has suffered a head injury causing brain damage the time limit does not apply until they turn 18 years old.
-A parent however can claim at any point before their 18th birthday.
-For claimants who don’t have the mental capacity to take legal action (adults or children), the time limit will not apply unless they regain mental capacity.
+Importantly, if a child has suffered a head injury causing brain damage, the 3-year time limit doesn’t apply until their 18th birthday.
+A parent or guardian can, however, claim brain injury compensation on their behalf at any time before they turn 18.
+For claimants without mental capacity (adults or children), the time limit is suspended unless they regain capacity.

-Brain injury compensation is awarded to help claimants recover from the effects of somebody else’s negligence.
-It’s therefore important to ensure that the right amount of compensation is paid.
-This is especially true where the claimant is going to require care and support for the long term.
+Brain injury compensation is designed to help claimants recover from the effects of somebody else’s negligence.
+Therefore, it’s vital to ensure that the right amount of compensation is awarded, particularly if long-term care and support are required.

 We believe it is more likely that the correct level of compensation will be paid if an experienced legal specialist works on the case.
-If we accept your claim, your personal injury solicitor will do all they can to ensure you receive the highest level of compensation possible.
+If we accept your claim, your No Win No Fee personal injury solicitor will do all they can to ensure you receive the highest level of compensation possible.

-At the start of the claims process, they will listen carefully to how your brain injury has affected you.
-They will then move on to collecting evidence to support your brain injury claim.
+They will carefully assess how your brain injury has impacted your life and gather evidence to strengthen your brain injury claim.
 As you can imagine, some of the questions posed by a defendant’s lawyer might be complex medical or legal queries.
 Therefore, your solicitor will deal with all of these using their own medical experts where needed.
 As things progress, they’ll be there to answer any questions you might have and they’ll also update you as often as needed.

 Starting The Brain Injury Claims Process